 How to Transition Your Garden from Summer to Fall

 As temperatures shift from scorching hot to just hot, transitioning from summer to fall is one of the most important garden resets of the year, especially in hot climates like the low desert.
 In this post, I’ll walk through how I’m evaluating what to keep, what to replace, and how I’m preparing the soil, beds, and containers for a fresh start this fall.
+Early fall is also a great time to think about succession planting so you can keep harvests coming as the seasons change.

 - Transitioning from summer to fall involves evaluating the garden’s performance and preparing for new crops.